linrongbin16/fzfx.nvim/REFERENCES.md

 - [git_live_grep](/lua/fzfx/cfg/git_live_grep.lua): implements `FzfxGLiveGrep`, it enables a special `reload_on_change` (in `other_opts`) option to reload grep on fzf's [change event](https://man.archlinux.org/man/fzf.1.en#AVAILABLE_EVENTS:).
 - [git_status](/lua/fzfx/cfg/git_status.lua): implements `FzfxGStatus`.
 - [live_grep](/lua/fzfx/cfg/live_grep.lua): implements `FzfxLiveGrep`, it also enables the `reload_on_change`.
+- [vim_commands](/lua/fzfx/cfg/vim_commands.lua): implements `FzfxCommands`, it implements the self-rendering form to directly generate lines for (the left side of) the fzf binary, which is a lot of engineering effort for the providers.
+- [vim_keymaps](/lua/fzfx/cfg/vim_keymaps.lua): implements `FzfxKeyMaps`, it also implements the self-rendering form to directly generate lines for fzf.

 ## [Line-Oriented Helpers](/lua/fzfx/helper)